wangguan0402/test/README.md

 you get PageRank working on small first.

 ### The Code
-You should implement this project in a traditional language: C, C++, or Java.
-Do not use PHP/Python.
+You could implement this project in: C, C++, Java or Python.

 You will receive two datafiles: small.net and large.net.
 The dataset is in the 'Pajek NET' format.
 The dataset is appropriate to